schlich/loomio_help/content/user_manual/getting_started/decision_tools/index.md

 * I've checked my contact details are correct
 * I've read the document and left my feedback
 * I'm coming to the event
-* I'll join the working group
+* I'll join the working group.

 A benefit of Check is that it automatically notifies those people who forget to participate, giving people a little encouragement to get the job done.